Jimmy Nail

-James Michael Aloysius Bradford (born 16 March 1954), known as Jimmy Nail, is an English singer-songwriter, actor, film producer, and television writer.
-He played the role of Leonard "Oz" Osborne in the television show Auf Wiedersehen, Pet and the title role in Spender.
+James Michael Aloysius Bradford (born 16 March 1954), known professionally Jimmy Nail, is an English singer-songwriter, actor, film producer, and television writer.
+He played the role of Leonard "Oz" Osborne in the television show Auf Wiedersehen, Pet (1983–1986), the title role in Spender (1991–1993) and Jed Shepperd in Crocodile Shoes (1994–1996).
 He also recorded a 1992 number one single, "Ain't No Doubt".
-His role as Agustin, the oily crooner in the 1996 film Evita, gave him international recognition.
+His performance as Agustín Magaldi in the 1996 film Evita, gave him international recognition.

 Early life

 James Michael Aloysius Bradford was born in Newcastle upon Tyne to father Jimmy and mother Laura.
 His father was an Irish Catholic shipyard worker, amateur boxer, and professional footballer.
 Nail describes himself as an angry child who was expelled from secondary school for setting fire to curtains.
-When he was 13, his sister, Shelagh, died at the age of 20.
+When he was 13, his sister, Shelagh, died at a party from an overdose of alcohol and antidepressant drugs aged 20.
 He later spent time drinking, fighting, and generally rebelling against authority.
-He was involved in a fight after a football match and was sent to prison.
-After being released he worked in a glass factory.
+He was involved in a fight after a Newcastle United F.C. match during the 1970s and served a short prison sentence for grievous bodily harm.

+After being released, he worked in a glass factory.
 While opening a crate of glass he stood on a six-inch spike that went through his foot and thereafter was called "Nail", a name he later adopted professionally.
-Also at that time he played guitar in a rock band called the King Crabs.
-His sister Val McLane was an actress and later became Head of Drama at Sunderland University.
+Also at that time he sang in a rock band called the King Crabs.
+His sister Val McLane is an actress who co-founded the Live Theatre Company in Newcastle in 1973 and later became Head of Drama at Sunderland University.

 Career

+Nail has enjoyed a wide and varied career since his big break in 1983, not only has he appeared in television shows, he has appeared in several movies, released a number of albums and also acted on stage.

 Television

-Nail's partner, Miriam, encouraged him to audition for a television show, and although he had no experience as an actor, he won the role of Leonard Jeffrey "Oz" Osborne on Auf Wiedersehen, Pet, an ITV comedy drama about construction workers on the job, first in Germany, then other countries.
+In 1982 Nail's partner, Miriam, encouraged him to audition for a television show, and although he had no experience as an actor, he won the role of "Oz" Osborne in the BAFTA-nominated Auf Wiedersehen, Pet, an ITV comedy drama about UK construction workers working abroad.
+After a slow beginning in 1983, ratings reached 17 million.
+He also appeared in the second series, which aired for 13 weeks in 1986.

+In 1989 Nail and Ian la Frenais began work on an idea which became the BBC television drama series Spender.
+Spender ran for three series, totalling 22 hours, airing from 1990–1992, and included a 2-hour Christmas special in 1993.
+Ratings stayed around 14 million throughout the series' run.

+In 1994 Nail created, executive produced, wrote and starred in the BBC television drama series Crocodile Shoes.
+Originally conceived as a single film for BBC2, the series ran on BBC1 for two series over 13 hours.
+The series averaged around 9 million viewers per episode.
+The show's eponymous album went on to sell over one million copies.